What does a flashing green light on the AED signify?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

 A flashing green light on an Automated External Defibrillator (AED) signifies that the device is operational.
-This indication shows that the AED has completed its self-check and is ready for use in an emergency situation.
-When the AED is operational, it assures the user that the device is functioning correctly and is equipped to provide the necessary assistance during a cardiac emergency.
+This means the AED is ready for use and has passed its self-check or readiness test, ensuring that the device is not only powered on but also functioning properly for potential emergency situations.

 Subscribe